The nekRS Input Files

 Creating a Mesh for Conjugate Heat Tranfser section.
 The remainder

-of this section describes how to generate a mesh in .re2
+of this section describes how to generate a mesh in .re2 format, assuming

 any pre-processing steps have been done for the special cases of conjugate heat transfer.